wp-plugins/opentickets-community-edition/readme.txt

 == Changelog ==

+= 1.10.28 =
+* added a wrapper to each lib that bails if lib is already present
+* added an indication on the settings page that the 6th ticket image is static

 = 1.10.27 =
 * added filter to obtain event availability
 * added ability to augment 'Tools' page